Cepstral Analysis of Random Variables: Muculants: Discussion and Future Work

 \section{Discussion and Future Work}

-While muculants behave better than cumulants when truncating their series in the sense that the resulting error is bounded and decreases with increasing number of summands, the question under which circumstances a truncated series represents a valid PMF remains open.
-Although distributions with finitely many (but more than two) non-zero muculants may exist, the relation between these distributions corresponding (possibly) to a truncated series and the distribution corresponding to the complete series deserves closer investigation.
+We have argued that truncating the muculant series~\eqref{eq:complex-cepstrum-sum} results in a bounded error that decreases with increasing number of summands, a property that does not hold for the cumulant series~\eqref{eq:cumulant:def}.
+Although this is an advantage of muculants over cumulants, the question under which circumstances a truncated muculant series represents a PMF remains open.
+One may investigate, for example, the approximation of a distribution by one with a given number of nonzero muculants.
+A second line of research could investigate expressions for functionals of discrete distributions (such as entropy and informational divergence) based on muculants, thus complementing cumulant-based expressions for continuous distributions, cf.~\cite{negentropy}.

-That the Poisson distribution has only two non-vanishing muculants makes the presented theory attractive for hypothesis testing.
-Future work shall develop a test whether a distribution is Poisson or not, which requires numerical methods to estimate muculants from data.
-The recursive relation presented in~\cite[p.~1022]{oppenheim2010discrete} is of interest in this regard and might facilitate the derivation of estimator variances, confidence bounds, and optimality statements.
+That the Poisson distribution has only two nonzero muculants (cf.~Section~\ref{sec:poisson}) makes the presented theory attractive for hypothesis testing.
+Future work shall thus develop numerical methods to estimate muculants from data, together with estimator variances and confidence bounds.
+Based on that, a test whether a distribution is Poisson or not shall be formalized and compared to existing hypothesis tests.

-Closely related is the quest for possible applications of muculants.
-We believe that due to their desirable properties, they might yield, e.g., expressions for (neg-)entropy or informational divergence that converge faster than those based on cumulants~\cite{negentropy}.

-We presented a condition for existence of muculants in Section~\ref{ssec:existence}; however, it is not clear whether there exist distributions violating this condition.
-The search for a concrete example, or, preferably, for a more general statement about existence is within the scope of future work.
-Similar investigations shall be devoted to the convergence of the muculant series (cf.~Proposition~\ref{prop:convergence}), which for the moment is guaranteed only for distributions with finite first moments.
+We presented a condition for the existence of muculants in~\eqref{eq:paleyWiener4}; however, it is not clear whether there exist distributions violating this condition.
+The search for a concrete example, or preferably, for a more general statement about existence is within the scope of future work.
+Similar investigations shall be devoted to the convergence of~\eqref{eq:complex-cepstrum-sum}, which for the moment is guaranteed only for distributions with finite expectation (cf.~property~\ref{prop:pointwise} of Theorem~\ref{thm:properties}).

-Finally, the theory of muculants shall be extended to continuous RVs, even though this might require a \emph{muculant function} rather than a muculant sequence.
-In this context, the connection between the muculant function and/or cumulants of a continuous RV and the muculants of a discrete RV obtained by uniformly quantizing the former might be of great interest.
+Finally, the theory of muculants shall be extended to continuous RVs, even though this requires a \emph{muculant function} rather than a muculant sequence.
+In this context, the connection between the muculant function and/or cumulants of a continuous RV and the muculants of a discrete RV obtained by uniformly quantizing the former might be of interest.
 A fundamental step towards these results lies in the fact that quantization periodically repeats the characteristic function~\cite{widrow_quantization}.